 The land is fantastic for wildlife, we have a huge range of residents including badgers, foxes, owls, dormice, bats, buzzards, frogs and newts.

 We probably have less animals in total than most farms, but we look at our animals differently to most farms.
-We do not push our animals to unnatural limits.
 All the stock is free-range and what we ask of them seems to us a fair exchange for their food, security and comfort.

 We milk our nanny goats morning and evening, which is enough for all the goat milk drinkers plus enough extra from Spring until Autumn to make fresh cheese.
 The chickens have a large enclosure where they are free-range and they produce enough eggs in the longer days for all our needs.

 The ducks are Khaki Campbells, highly trained slug-killers, which patrol the organic gardens keeping them relatively pest-free.
 The dogs and cats are family pets, but their very presence around the yard tends to keep foxes and other predators away from the poultry.